cnerg/py-template/README.md

 # py-template
 This repository serves as a template for new python projects and a way to express best practices

+## General Thoughts on Design

+* Designs are often very fluid while exploring a new problem.
+Expect to throw away many parts of a first version to focus on the things that matter.
+* After becoming familiar with the project, spend some time in pseudo-code to focus on identifying the basic building blocks and call graph
+   a.
+Start implementing with the most deeply nested methods with accompanying tests
+   b.
+Expand to the methods that call those methods
+   c.
+End with user interface
+* With the building blocks identified in pseudo-code, carefully consider the data access patterns to inform the data design
+* Choose a data design that is suitable for your most deeply nested methods and modify it sparingly and only with good cause as you add layers
+* Object-oriented design often seems like overkill for new small projects but
+   a.
+Can avoid the need to pass around lots of data objects
+   b.
+Can be a framework for helping to formalize the design process

 ## Best Practices - Coding Practices

 ### User input